PRO-2684/PDF-Perm/README.md

 Path to the output PDF file.
 If not specified, the input file will be modified in place.

+## The DeSec Mode

+When the last part of the `argv[0]` matches `(pdf-)?desec(ure)?` (case-insensitive, without extension), the program will run in "DeSec" mode.
+In this mode, the program will only accept one argument, which is the input PDF file.
+The program will then grant all permissions to the PDF file, effectively removing all restrictions.

+Typically, you can rename the binary or create a symlink as `pdf-desec` or `desec` to enable this mode.
+In this way, simply dragging and dropping a PDF file onto the binary will remove all restrictions from it.

 ## Caveats

 - This crate does NOT handle **password protected** PDFs.
 Consider decrypting them first, or using [pdfrip](https://github.com/mufeedvh/pdfrip) to break the password.